25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

     public static void Main()
     {
-        // Initialize a string array.
+        // Initialize a string array
         string[] words = { "The", "quick", "brown", "fox", "jumps", "over", "the", "lazy", "dog" };

-        // Display the array values.
+        // Display the array values
         Console.WriteLine("The array initially contains the following values:" );
         PrintIndexAndValues(words);

-        // Sort the array values using the default comparer.
+        // Sort the array values using the default comparer Array.Sort(words);
-        Array.Sort(words);
         Console.WriteLine("After sorting with the default comparer:" );
         PrintIndexAndValues(words);

-        // Sort the array values using the reverse case-insensitive comparer.
-        Array.Sort(words, new ReverserClass());
+        // Sort the array values using the reverse case-insensitive comparer Array.Sort(words, new ReverserClass());
         Console.WriteLine("After sorting with the reverse case-insensitive comparer:");
         PrintIndexAndValues(words);